16th Century, 61 x 48 cm, oil on paper and canvas

 Studied By Dr. Sarah Walden

-The painting undergoes extensive study by Dr. Sarah Walden, a conservator and restorer at the Louvre museum and a Fellow of the International Institute of Conservation producing a conditional report which further confirms previous scientific conclusions about the portrait's dating to the 16th century.
+The painting undergoes extensive study by Dr Sarah Walden, a conservator and restorer at the Louvre Museum and a Fellow of the International Institute of Conservation, producing a condition report which further confirms previous scientific conclusions about the portrait's dating to the 16th century.

 2021